Protecting our Rights

-On City Council, Elizabeth hired Alexandria’s first Racial and Social Equity Officer, established a behavioral health co-response program, supported the creation of a strong Citizen Police Review Board with subpoena power, increased the supply of affordable housing, and made Alexandria's public bus system free for all riders.
+With her colleagues on City Council, Elizabeth hired Alexandria’s first Racial and Social Equity Officer, established a behavioral health co-response program, supported the creation of a strong Citizen Police Review Board with subpoena power, increased the supply of affordable housing, and made Alexandria's public bus system free for all riders.

 Elizabeth works directly with women returning from the criminal justice system and recognizes that while the General Assembly has made significant steps towards reform, much more is needed.
-As your Delegate, she will work to abolish mandatory minimums, end cash bail, reform pre-trial detention, increase funding for public defenders, limit citizen interactions with the police and the criminal justice system, and ensure voting rights.
+She will work to abolish mandatory minimums, end cash bail, reform pre-trial detention, increase funding for public defenders, and ensure voting rights.

 Too many of us feel the impacts of outdated or insufficient infrastructure in our day-to-day lives.
 We must modernize and expand our infrastructure, including transportation, sewers, and housing.

 Transportation: Elizabeth knows we need to modernize our transportation infrastructure and invest in public transportation.
-As Chair of the Virginia Railway Express, she leads one of the largest commuter rail systems in the country, which effectively removes one lane of traffic from both 1-66 and 1-95/1-395 during rush hour.
-In Richmond, she will continue to work to improve transportation options and mobility for all Northern Virginians.
+As the former chair of the Virginia Railway Express, she led one of the largest commuter rail systems in the country, which effectively removes one lane of traffic from both 1-66 and 1-95/1-395 during rush hour.
+In Richmond, she continues to work to improve transportation options and mobility for all Northern Virginians.

 Housing: Northern Virginia has an affordable housing crisis.
-On City Council, Elizabeth has increased funding for affordable housing and expanded the number of affordable units created.
-However, Richmond limits local authority regarding what can be required of developers.
-As your Delegate, Elizabeth will work to provide localities additional authority, tools, and funding to preserve and expand affordable housing.
+On City Council, Elizabeth increased funding for affordable housing and expanded the number of affordable units created.
+However, Richmond limits local authority regarding what can be required of new housing projects.
+As Delegate, Elizabeth has introduced legislation to provide localities additional authority, tools, and funding to preserve and expand affordable housing.
 She has also introduced legislation to help Alexandrians remain housed and prevent evictions by requiring large landlords to offer payment plans before filing for eviction when the amount due is less than one month of rent.
 She also co-patroned legislation to increase the “pay or quit” period from 5 days to 14, before large landlords could file for eviction.

 Flooding: The combination of outdated sewer infrastructure and climate change with increasingly more intense and frequent storms has had disastrous consequences for too many residents.
 As Delegate, Elizabeth has supported additional funding for the Stormwater Local Assistance Fund and introduced legislation to expand the scope of the state Coastal Resilience Technical Advisory Committee to include other types of flooding, like those experienced by Alexandria.
 She also worked with Senator Ebbin to pass legislation that expands the Joint Subcommittee on Recurrent Flooding to include members with experience of inland and stormwater flooding.
-As Vice Mayor, Elizabeth has accelerated stormwater capacity projects to reduce flooding and advocated for increased federal funding.
+As Vice Mayor, Elizabeth accelerated stormwater capacity projects to reduce flooding and advocated for increased federal funding.

-On City Council, Elizabeth is one of the Co-Chairs of the Eco-City Steering Committee, sponsored a Council-passed resolution declaring a climate emergency, and amended the revised Green Building Policy to ensure that all new buildings built by the City will be net-zero in carbon emissions.
+On City Council, Elizabeth was one of the Co-Chairs of the Eco-City Steering Committee, sponsored a Council-passed resolution declaring a climate emergency, and amended the revised Green Building Policy to ensure that all new buildings built by the City will be net-zero in carbon emissions.
 She also supported the development of a local commercial property assessed clean energy (C-PACE) program, a tool that helps encourage commercial property owners to make energy efficiency and renewable energy improvements on commercial property.
 Elizabeth will continue to work to ensure a just transition towards 100% renewable energy.
 She does not accept campaign contributions from any public utility companies.
 As Delegate, she has passed legislation to better prepare our infrastructure for electric vehicles, and she plans to continue this work.